manforowicz/manforowicz.github.io/src/posts/stock_price_mechanism/stock_price_mechanism.md

 - **Dividends**.
 Dividends are payments made by a company to its shareholders.
 If a company decides on a dividend of $10 and you hold 15 shares, the company will pay you $150 a year.

 - **Share buybacks**.
-That's when a company decides to buy its own shares back from the open market, making them essentially disappear.
+That's when a company decides to buy its own shares back from the open market, making them disappear.

 - **IPOs (initial public offerings)**.
 That's when a company decides to create new shares out of thin air and sell them.